JingruGong1023/Machine_Learning/ML_Review.md

   - This adds another hyperparameter in the tree building -- `max_features`, which is the number of features that you want to look **at each split**

+#### Dealing with missing data: Proximity

+These are one of the most useful tools in random forests to **deal with missing data**.
+The proximities originally formed a NxN matrix.
+After a tree is grown, put all of the data, both training and oob, down the tree. **If cases k and n are in the same terminal node increase their proximity by one**.
+At the end, normalize the proximities by dividing by the number of trees.

+Users noted that with large data sets, they could not fit an NxN matrix into fast memory.
+A modification reduced the required memory size to NxT where T is the number of trees in the forest.
+To speed up the computation-intensive scaling and iterative missing value replacement, the user is given the option of retaining only the nrnn largest proximities to each case.

+When a test set is present, the proximities of each case in the test set with each case in the training set can also be computed.
+The amount of additional computing is moderate.

+**The basic idea is to do a quick replacement of missing data and then iteratively improve the missing imputation using proximity**.
+To work with unlabeled data, just replicate the data with all labels, and then treat it as labeled data.

+The fraction of trees for which a pair of observations share a terminal node gives the proximity matrix, and so explicitly uses the class label.

+Training set:

+1. Replace missing values by the average value.

+2. Repeat until satisfied:

+   a.
+Using imputed values calculated so far, train a random forest.

+   b.
+Compute the proximity matrix.

+   c.
+Using the proximity as the weight, impute missing values as the weighted average of non-missing values.

+Test set:

+1. If labels exist, use the imputation derived from test data.
+2. If data is unlabeled, replicate the test set with a copy for each class label and proceed as with labeled data.

+Here, (weighted) average refers to (weighted) median for numerical variables and (weighted) mode for categorical variables. **4-6 iterations are recommended in the references**.

+#### Dealing with outliers: Proximity

+*We can also use isolation forests*

+Outliers are generally defined as cases that are **removed from the main body of the data**.
+Translate this as: **outliers are cases whose proximities to all other cases in the data are generally small**.
+A useful revision is to define outliers relative to their class.
+Thus, an outlier in class j is a case whose proximities to all other class j cases are small.

+Define the average proximity from case n in class j to the rest of the training data class j as:

+$P(n)\ = \ \sum {prox^2 (n,k)}$

+The raw outlier measure for case n is defined as $n/p(n)$

+This will be large if the average proximity is small.
+Within each class find the median of these raw measures, and their absolute deviation from the median.
+Subtract the median from each raw measure, and divide by the absolute deviation to arrive at the final outlier measure.

 #### Tuning Random Forests

 - Main parameter: `max_features`
   - around `sqrt(n_features)` for classification
   - around `n_features` for regression